DarkReaperBoy/DarkReaperBoy/README.md

 - 🌱 I’m currently learning python, it's pathetic as it sounds
 - 💢 I hate you and everyone you love, especially femmies, faggies, and jewies (the fish, of course), and it makes me want to puke.
 (Disclaimer: that being said, I don't condone or endorse hurting innocent people; if you hate them, share your opinion with a professional; just avoid, block, or disown them; there is enough cruelty in this world.)
-- 📺 i watch a ton of anime, because i hate people, and there propaganda, and there cruelty of the world
+- 📺 i watch a ton of anime, because i hate people, and there propaganda, and there cruelty in the world

 ***<div align="center">that being said...</div>***